ggonnella/fastsubtrees/docs/paper.md

 No Python package currently allows for a simple and efficient extraction of a subtree, including data associated with the subtree nodes.
-While software exists for visualizing data associated with phylogenetic or taxonomic trees (e.g. AnnoTree, Mendler et al, 2019), these are not simple to integrate in other applications.
+While software exists for visualizing data associated with phylogenetic or taxonomic subtrees (e.g. AnnoTree, Mendler et al, 2019; Treehouse, Steenwyk and Rokas, 2019), these are standalone software not simple to integrate in other applications.

 # The fastsubtrees Python package